jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - calls in claim
 - last queue call
 - Germans on boats watching Julius bridge.
-- Socratic dialogue. filtering out what people already know.
+- Socratic dialogue.
+Uncovering/filtering out what people already know with questions and contradictions, and questions some more.
 - Marcus to Commodus. gold to rust. genes mean so little.
 - a merchant watching the city, Westphalia/Mungster
 - i am this, i am that. music? one person, to a group, to a choir, to a symphony.... and etc. filling gaps and niches....